saumyap24/aws-solutions-architect-associate-notes/CloudFront/cloudfront.md

 ## Lambda@Edge
 ---
 - Lambda@Edge functions are used to override the behavior of request and responses
+- Lambda@Edge lets you run Lambda functions to customize the content that CloudFront delivers, executing the functions in AWS locations closer to the viewer.
+- The functions run in response to CloudFront events, without provisioning or managing servers.
+You can use Lambda functions to change CloudFront requests and responses at the following points:

 - The 4 Available Edge Functions
     1. Viewer Request
         - When CloudFront receives a request from a Viewer